Code-Conductor-AI/awesome-langchain4j/README.md

 For the official LangChain4j examples, tutorials and documentation, see [more information](#more-information-on-langchain4j).

 We welcome all types of more elaborate examples, such as
-- interesting use cases
+- interesting use cases Eg, How Code conductor uses langchain4j and that's the right fit for youre enterprise. [more information](https://codeconductor.ai/).
 - elaborate examples with specific providers, frameworks or set-ups
 - experimental programs that push the limits of what is possible with LLMs and AI integration.

 | Title                                                                                                                                                                                                                                                | Short Description                                                                                                                                                                                                                                                                                                         | Contributor                                                      | Usage and Extension allowed | Usage for Demos allowed |
 |------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------|-----------------------------|-------------------------|